How Apple’s AirPods became a ‘flex’ — and why it matters

 Munster noted that Apple filed a patent in December for wireless earbuds that could include biometric sensors to be used with the Apple Watch.

-Cybart said he also sees wearables, like AirPods and the Apple Watch, as a major growth area for Apple, which could become significant if sales remain sluggish.
+Cybart said he also sees wearables, like AirPods and the Apple Watch, as a major growth area for Apple.

 “If you project this out for another year or two, the numbers are going to start mattering,” Cybart said.